 After completing the 10,000 rounds I had a beautiful cream with a slightly greenish tinge, fabulously cooling and nourishing, with remarkable penetrative powers.

-Shatadhauta ghrita is renowned for pacifying vata dryness, hyper-pigmentation and for heaty pitta skin at the same time, cooling the skin and excellent for acne, burns and closed wounds.
+Shatadhauta ghrita is renowned for pacifying vata dryness, hyper-pigmentation and for heaty pitta skin at the same time, cooling the skin and is excellent for acne, burns and closed wounds.

 Transfer the cream into a dark glass jar, and keep the cream refrigerated.
 With 100 gm ingredients, you will get around 150 gm of cream which should be good to last for around a month for the face, hands and troubled spots!

 Let me know if your try it out and how it goes…!
 I'd love to hear your experience with making this beautiful cream.
 Kx